 Table of Contents

-Collect simulation run data
+Acquiring simulation run data

-Core concept: What is EIF data?
+Core concept: what is EIF data?

-Collect EIF data: Methods and process
+Acquiring EIF data: methods and process

 • Smartphones